photon1503/az-native/demos/04-azure-container-apps/06-scaling/readme.md

         ...
     }
     ```
-    >Note: You can also examin the `./food-invoices/dockerfile` to understand details of the container image creation.
+    >Note: You can also examine the `./food-invoices/dockerfile` to understand details of the container image creation.
 You have to provide a valid connection string

 - Create a storage account with a queue, a container for the generated invoices and get its connection string